adnan-alam/adnan-alam.github.io/_posts/2017-8-12-Queue-implementation-in-python.md

 Today I’ll talk about how to implement <b>Queue data structure</b> using another data structure Singly linked list in Python.
 If you want to know how to implement Singly linked list in Python then read this previous blog post [Singly linked list](https://adnan-alam.github.io/Singly-linked-list/).

 First, let’s know about Queue data structure.
 Queue is a particular kind of abstract type data structure, it is a <b>FIFO (First in First out)</b> data structure.
 In a FIFO data structure , an item inserted in first , will be removed first.
-Inserting an element in Queue is called <b>enqueue and removing an element from it is called <b>dequeue.
+Inserting an element in Queue is called <b>enqueue and removing an element from it is called <b>dequeue</b>.
 ![Queue data structure](/images/queue.png)

 Here I’ll show you how to enqueue , dequeue and in addition - how to  get the size of queue , check if queue is empty or not, and at last